praekeltfoundation/ways-of-working/docs/tools.rst

 Issues & Tickets
 ----------------

-For projects that are not open-source we use Jira_.
+For project work we use Jira_.
+Only our core open-source platforms maintain their issues in the GitHub repository.

 You will be given an account to use which will have access to the relevant projects.

-For all our open-source projects we use GitHub_ issues on the repository that the work is going on in.

 For development, if there is no ticket it does not exist.
 Make sure the work you are doing has a ticket and is being tracked.